dillonadams565-boop/soc-fundamentals-labs/03-authentication-logs/linux/README.md

 # Lab 3 — Linux Authentication Log Review

 ## Objective
-Review Linux authentication logs to identify failed and successful authentication events and understand what normal login activity looks like from a SOC perspective.
+Review Linux authentication logs to identify failed and successful login activity from a SOC perspective.

 ## Environment
 - Operating System: Ubuntu Linux
 - Log Source: /var/log/auth.log

 ## Scope
 This lab focuses on local and SSH authentication activity only.
-Controlled failed login attempts, a successful login, and a privilege escalation event were generated and reviewed.
+Failed login attempts, a successful login, and sudo activity were generated and reviewed on the host system.

 ## Events of Interest
 - Failed SSH authentication attempts